 Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar

-Certain relatives of U.S. citizens have an opportunity to have their unlawful-presence inadmissibility waived in order to qualify for a green card
+Certain relatives of U.S. citizens or lawful permanent residents have an opportunity to have their unlawful-presence inadmissibility waived in order to qualify for a green card

 By applying for a stateside waiver, applicants can get a “yes” or “no” answer from U.S. Citizenship and Immigration Services (USCIS) before departing the U.S. for their visa interview.
 With a “yes” answer, they can leave the U.S., feeling fairly comfortable that the consular officer will approve the immigrant visa and allow them to return to the U.S. as permanent residents.